eu90h/mockfighter/README.md

 Quickstart
 ==========
-The following snippet shows how to run the mockfighter server on http://localhost:8000/
+The following snippet shows how to run the Mockfighter server on http://localhost:8000/

 `` (require mockfighter) ``